 Understanding Iqbal's poetry: Shikwa

-The Mehfil presents a workshop on Allama Iqbal's poem'Shikwa' (Complaint) at the Royal Asiatic Society on Thursday 4th July.
+The Mehfil presents a workshop on Sir Muhammad Iqbal's poem'Shikwa' (Complaint) at the Royal Asiatic Society on Thursday 4th July.

-In this first poetry workshop, join us in the close reading and interpretation of Allama Iqbal's famed work, Shikwa (Complaint to Allah).
+In this first poetry workshop, join us in the close reading and interpretation of Allama Iqbal's famed work, Shikwa (Complaint).
 Known as Shair-e-Mushriq (the Poet of the East), Iqbal's poetry written mostly in Urdu and Persian is regarded among the greatest of the modern era.

-Knowledge of Urdu is not required - material will be provided in English/ Urdu/romanised Urdu.
+Knowledge of Urdu is required - material will be provided in English/ Urdu/romanised Urdu.

 This is the first in a series of workshops on Iqbal's most known works that we will be hosting this year.
 Subsequent sessions will look at Jawaab-e-Shikwa, Khidr-e-rah, Saaqi Nama and a selection of Iqbal's Persian ghazals.